 - Handy Mesh Cargo Pocket to keep all your essentials close at hand.

 - Extremely Easy Setup in less than two minutes under any conditions.

 11" X 4.5"

 Single 49" Pole

 20D Silicone Coated Polyester

-These factors combine to make the Lunar Solo a bit more difficult to set up for the first time user.
-However, we've built a number of features in the tent to help get it set up correctly.
+These facts may make the Lunar Solo seem a bit more difficult to set up for first time users.
+Have no fear, we've included a number of features to help you get set up correctly.